Usage

 Start

 After installation TLP will start automatically on boot.
-To avoid having to restart the system the first time, you can start it manually by using the command:
+To avoid having to restart the system the first time, you can start it manually by using the shell command:

 sudo tlp start